Stafford Municipal School District

 Stafford Municipal School District (SMSD) is a school district based in Stafford, Texas, United States in Greater Houston.
-The district covers all of the city of Stafford and is controlled by the city, making it the only school district in Texas that is not an independent school district operated by an independent school board.
+The district covers all of the city of Stafford.

-The Primary/Elementary School building houses grades Pre-K through 5, the Middle School building houses grades 6 through 8, the High School building houses grades 9 through 12.
+The primary/elementary School building houses grades Pre-K through 5, the Middle School building houses grades 6 through 8, the High School building houses grades 9 through 12.
 The administration building and athletic facilities are on the same campus as the school buildings.